Bubblr-Inc/ai-vault-aws-installation/README.md

 ## Security Statement

 ### Resources
-- AI Helm chart doesn't require the usage of the AWS rot account.
-All installation uses the IAM as recommended by AWS best practices.
+- AI Helm chart doesn't require the usage of the AWS root account.
+All installation and running processes use IAM roles and policies as recommended by AWS best practices.
 - AI Helm chart is installed on AWS EKS. the AI workload need access to and RDS postgres database only.
 - A public load balancer is required to publish the AI-Vault URL.
 - No public access to S3 is required for the installation.